SERVING CHICAGOLAND CLIENTS IN PERSON AND REMOTE CLIENTS THROUGHOUT ILLINOIS.

 Anne is a proud member of the Amicable Divorce Network, the only international organization qualitatively vetting divorce professionals for fair billing practices, commitment to out-of-court resolution, and experience in the field.

-In particular, Anne welcomes families from unique and varied backgrounds, and invites you to share your cultural upbringing and challenges with her in a frank and educational way.
+Anne welcomes families from unique and varied backgrounds and invites you to share your cultural upbringing and challenges with her in a frank and educational way.
 She has an international background, a fondness for languages, and an appreciation for families from all corners of the globe.

 Anne holds an A.B. with Honors from Princeton University and a J.D., cum laude, from The University of Michigan Law School.
-She is a Northwestern University-certified divorce and family mediator (now on the coaching roster of the Northwestern program) and a member of the Academy of Professional Family Mediators, Amicable Divorce Network, IAPO International Association of Professional Divorce Coaches, American Bar Association, and the Illinois State Bar Association.
-She resides with her family in greater Chicago.
+She is a Northwestern University-certified divorce and family mediator (now on Northwestern’s coaches panel) and proud practitioner member of the Academy of Professional Family Mediators.
+She belongs to the Amicable Divorce Network, IAPO International Association of Professional Divorce Coaches, American Bar Association, Illinois State Bar Association, and resides in the northwest suburbs of Chicago.